 - Design your home page carefully.
 This is where web usability usually succeeds or fails.

-- Make contact easy.
-Make your contact details very, very obvious.
+- Make your contact details easy to spot.

 - Usability for all.
 Make sure your site is accessible to everyone, including the disabled - follow WC3 guidelines.